hak5/omg-payloads/payloads/library/credentials/SamDumpCable/README.md

 **What is SamDumpCable?**
 #
-<p>RSamDumpCable dumps the users sam and system hive and compress them into a zip file.<br>
+<p>SamDumpCable dumps the users sam and system hive and compress them into a zip file.<br>
 Afterwards you can use a tool like samdump2 to extract the users hashes.</p>